Skip to content

 Note

-Although context appears like resource in ado e.g. you can get contexts, the definition is not stored in the metastore, so it is purely local.
+Although context appears like a resource in ado e.g. you can get contexts, the definition is not stored in the metastore, so it is purely local.

 Deleting contexts